 Project overview

-Star of the South is an up to 2.2 GW project that would power around 1.2 million homes, create up to 6,000 Australian jobs across its life and invest billions in the local economy.
+At up to 2.2 GW, Star of the South could power around 1.2 million homes, create up to 6,000 Australian jobs across its life, and invest billions in the local economy.

 Designing the wind farm